tsdworks/relocalization_toolbox/README.md

 # relocalization_toolbox

-**A 2-D global relocalization framework for LiDAR-only mobile robots**
+**A passive 2-D global relocalization framework for LiDAR-only mobile robots**
 Developed on **Ubuntu 20.04** with **ROS Noetic**.

 ---